camunda/camunda-docs/docs/product-manuals/operate/deployment/schema-and-migration.md

 ## Schema

 Operate uses several Elasticsearch indices that are mostly created by using templates.
+Each index has its own version of schema.
+That means the version reflected in indices names are *not* the version of Operate.

 Index names follow the defined pattern:
 ```